nicolaslima321/lambda-nodejs-api/NICOLAS.md

 <br>

 3. What are the pros and cons of Dynamodb for an API request?
-**Answer:** Cons: I thought the forms that queries are made is a little limited, it’s harder to perform queries if medium-high complexity; You have a limit of capacity write/read, that is defined on `ProvisionedThroughput` (in serverlerss.yml file), and even defining it to 'auto', it's not very predictable how much you can will for it.
+**Answer:** Cons: I thought the forms that queries are made is a little limited, it’s harder to perform queries with medium-high complexity; You have a limit of capacity write/read, that is defined on `ProvisionedThroughput` (in serverlerss.yml file), and even defining it to 'auto', it's not very predictable how much you will pay for it.
 Pros: It’s very easy to install, configure; It’s a flexible database; The SDK integration is very good and easy to perform;

 ---